historical-theology/theological-dots/README.md

 ```

 ## FAQ
+#### Why FreeBSD?
+FreeBSD is stable and sensible, and the user has full control of it.
+I like Debian GNU/Linux for similar reasons.

+#### Why spectrwm?
+spectrwm is lightweight and fast.
+It has a plain text configuration file (~/.config/spectrwm/spectrwm.conf) that makes it easy to customize.
+It achieves almost everything that I want in a tiling window manager.

-##### Why conky?
+#### Why conky?
 spectrwm has its own status bar, which I use.
 It is capable of having information from a shell script displayed inside it.
 However, shell scripts are *not* portable.
 Conky *is* (mostly) portable.
+To display conky output in the spectrwm bar, set `bar_output = conky` and make sure to have `+A` in `bar_format`.